What we look for

 If you applied but didn’t get in, we encourage you to apply again in subsequent months.
 We recognize that ideas and projects can develop substantially over time.

 Still wondering if Velocity is right for you?
-Check out what our Director of Startups has to say.
+Check out what our former Director of Velocity Incubator has to say.

 Application & interview tips